 Where to Stay on the Road to Flamingo

 Eco tents are another option if you plan to stay overnight in Flamingo.
-Each Eco-Tent has electricity, queen bed, and storage.
+Each Eco-Tent has electricity, a queen bed, and storage.
 For your belongings, all in a glamping environment protected from the mosquitoes.
-They are in close proximity to all amenities.
-Opening soon is the new lodging for Spring 2023.
+They are near all amenities.

 Planning Resources Everglades National Park